View Lethan Barnes's Obituary on tylerpaper.com and share memories

 Dr. Barnes passed away Wednesday, October 2, 2019 in Christus Trinity Mother Francis Hospital.
 He was born September 13, 1942 in Abilene to Hoyt and Nettie Barnes.

 Alan was devoted to God and family.
 He was passionate about encouraging others to achieve both spiritual and intellectual growth.
-Alan was a member of Green Acres Baptist Church where he enjoyed singing in the Choir and teaching Sunday School.
+Alan was an active member of Green Acres Baptist Church where he enjoyed singing in the Choir and teaching Sunday School.
 A graduate from Texas A&M Class of 66', Alan was a proud Aggie often wearing maroon.
-For almost fifty years, Dr. Barnes was a professor and academic counselor at Tyler Junior College.
+For over four decades, Dr. Barnes was a professor and academic counselor at Tyler Junior College.

 Alan was preceded in death by his parents, Hoyt and Nettie Barnes; his brother, Wilman Barnes; and his loving wife, Barbara Barnes (Martin).
-He is survived by his loving family including his wife, Nan Barnes; his children, Chrissy, Terry, Tandy, and Patrick Barnes; and his grandchildren, Mia, Bailey, and Sarah Barnes.
+He is survived by his loving family including his wife, Nan Barnes; his children, Chrissy, Terry, Tandy, and Patrick Barnes; Nan's daughters, Shannon Stiefel and Amy Annett and husband Mark; grandchildren, Mia, Bailey, Sarah, Tristan and Isabelle Barnes, Brandon and Blayne Noble, Aubry Blackmon, Trevin Annett and wife Alicia and Trent Annett; and great-grandchildren, Rene and Lily Annett.

 Pallbearers will be Rick Stewart, Alan Fisher, Joe Dark, Jim Reed, Mark Mueller, and Clint Chamberlain.
 Honorary pallbearers will be Gideon Members of East Camp Tyler.